International Student FAQ

 Are you still accepting international applications?

 Yes!
 It is past the deadline for international students to apply for Winter 2021 (January intake), but we would love to have you apply for September 2021.
-Begin your application here.
+Visit the apply page to begin your application.

 Are international students allowed to travel to Canada?